-Question Indicative Content Marks Guidance 7 (a) Armitage: Mother, any distance greater than a single span This is an extended metaphor about measuring a house - measuring his relationship with his mother.
+7 (a) Armitage: Mother, Any Distance This is an extended metaphor about measuring a house - measuring his relationship with his mother.
 Within it are other metaphors suggesting the scary space of the unfurnished house, his mother as the anchor and he as the kite which might fall or fly.
 It is to be hoped that candidates do find it moving.
 It sums up his mother's role in his life: protector, helper - ultimately the provider of his freedom.
 He is addressing his mother in terms that suggest tenderness - 'Motheryouyears between usyour fingertips' and which show that he knows how much she has done and continues to do for him.
 His freedom is important to him and he knows that this is a testing time 'where something has to give.'
 But although he talks mostly about himself, the poem and the sentiments are for his mother.
-11 Basic answers may simply re-tell the poem, recognising that he is measuring up his first independent home with his mother.
-Answers will move through the bands depending on how well the candidate understands the metaphors and the emotions.

-Question Indicative Content Marks Guidance (b) Armitage: Hitcher OR Gooseberry Season Both poems reflect the half-understood nature of menace; neither gives the full details and both suggest psychotic personae.
-In Hitcher, the persona is work-shy and aggrieved.
+16 Less able candidates will explain the poem.
+Answers will move through the bands depending on how well the candidate understands the metaphors and the emotions and how well they can synthesise language comments with a full reading of the poem. (b) Both poems reflect the half-understood nature of menace; neither gives the full details and both suggest psychotic personae.
+In Hitcher , the persona is work-shy and aggrieved.
 He hitches to a hired car - which may suggest planning - and it is ironic that when he finds the hitcher whom he picks up so free of encumbrances, he resents the other person's easy-come-easy-go attitude.
 He is very proud of his cool exterior ('and didn't even swerve'), swaggers mentally with 'I dropped it into third' and lets this easy-come, easy-go person go, violently.
 There seems to be no motive aside from his resentment.
 Gooseberry Season starts in the middle of a conversation - possibly a confession.
-The guest is not named and again resentment seems to fuel the violence - 'not a stroke of work, a word of thankshe was smoking my pipe/as we stirred his supper.'
+The guest is not named and again resentment seems to fuel the violence - 'not a stroke of work, a word of thankshe was smoking my 16 Either poem should give plenty of scope for exploring the dark ideas.
+Less able candidates may write showing plenty of personal response but not, perhaps, much grasp of how Armitage carefully drops clues though withholds full explanation.
+Sophisticated answers will show full engagement, with the ability to analyse language competently and thoroughly.

+pipe/as we stirred his supper.'
 At least this persona reflects on how easily a good impulse becomes a bad in stanza 4.
 The family's method of killing and dumping the guest is detailed briskly and unemotionally.
 There may, again, be some pride about their coolness: 'Then we drove without headlights.'
-The last line is enigmatic and the reader is left without satisfactory explanation.
-11 Basic answers will re-tell the chosen poem.
-Detail and engagement will move answers up the bands while good understanding of techniques should gain a Band 4.
+The last line is enigmatic and the reader is left without satisfactory explanation. -- -- --